Skip to main content

 Learn more about the process of our at-home sleep studies.

-Updated over a week ago
+Updated over 2 weeks ago

-If you're struggling with sleep disorders like sleep apnea, insomnia, or narcolepsy, you don't have to visit a clinic for a diagnosis!
+If you're struggling with sleep disorders like sleep apnea, insomnia, or narcolepsy, you don't have to visit a clinic for a diagnosis.
 Our DOT-approved, at-home sleep studies let you meet with a provider via video and get an FDA-approved sleep study from the comfort of your own home.
 It's fast, convenient, and accurate.
 Read on to learn more about how it works and what you can expect.

 Step 1: Intake & analysis